 We observed a much stronger decline in phytoplankton biomass with warming than the increase in oxygen fluxes, as indicated by higher slope values for biomass (Fig 3).
 This difference in phytoplankton biomass and oxygen-flux responses to temperature could reflect several processes operating at different scales of organization.
 First, we expect that per capita rates of oxygen flux increase with warming, so that a given biomass of phytoplankton can be more productive at warmer temperatures if resources are not limiting [3,5,44].
 In addition, if size distributions shift toward smaller cells, as is common with warming [45,46], the allometric scaling of metabolic rate with body size (Eqn 1b) predicts greater oxygen flux for a given biomass.
 At the ecosystem scale, resource supply may change with temperature, if microbial assemblages, biological nitrogen fixation, and recycling processes accelerate [47], creating a resource gradient in parallel with the temperature gradient [6,44].
 Additionally, benthic algae may contribute to NEP and ER estimates [48].
 Though we did not observe notable amounts of accumulated benthic algae in our tanks, even small amounts could have contributed to total ecosystem fluxes and led to covariation in total biomass with temperature.
 If the ratio of phytoplankton to benthic algae was temperature-dependent [48], our primary producer biomass estimates may have increasingly under-represented total algal biomass at higher temperatures.
 To be conservative, we did not present mass-normalized NEP estimates because we could not normalize to any benthic algal metabolic biomass.
 Covariation between biomass and temperature is common across geographic variation in temperature [8,41,47] and therefore present in other estimates of NEP across broad spatial scales when biomass cannot be estimated well.
 We cannot distinguish among these explanations in our experiment, and we suspect they are all relevant.

 We observed no sign of ecosystem collapse or threshold responses to warming.
 Changes in community structure and the increase in trophic control along the temperature gradient appear to be exponential and monotonic over the 10 °C gradient (Eqn 1b, Figure 3), suggesting that linear (or additive) models of temperature effects in most warming experiments, which only test two or three temperatures, may underestimate warming effects over broader thermal gradients (Fig 3D, Fig S3.3, S3.4).
 We observed little evidence of abrupt transitions that might be expected if thermal stress responses by individual phenotypes drove ecosystem scale responses.
 While individuals may experience thermal stress and decline in performance at high temperatures, in our systems these effects were functionally compensated for by other species and increases in per capita performance.
 The exponential effects of temperature on biomass and oxygen fluxes persisted for all species interaction scenarios.
-In other studies, in the absence of consumers, algal biomass tends to decline with increasing temperature when resources do not increase with temperature [5,17,49].
+In other studies, in the absence of grazers, algal biomass tends to decline with increasing temperature when resources do not increase with temperature [5,17,49].
 This is an expected consequence of increased mass-specific metabolic demand at higher temperatures, and could be exacerbated by temperature-dependent consumer control of phytoplankton biomass [5,6].
 Though we did not observe signs of transient dynamics in these communities over time, we also cannot conclude that these systems had reached an equilibrium or stable state.
 Longer experiments have demonstrated continued shifts in community composition after months and years of warming [15,50].